 Like much of the world, the Bahamas has had to put big development plans on the back burner as the country rides out the economic recession.
-The largest project, the Baha Mar overhaul of the Cable Beach strip, was supposed to be up and running by now, but is years behind schedule.
+The largest project, the Baha Mar overhaul of the Cable Beach strip, is finally underway, but is years behind schedule.
 Bahamians have used this situation as an opportunity to spruce up existing properties and improve an infrastructure that was starting to show signs of age and neglect.
 Once the tide turns and tourism picks back up, the Bahamas will be better than ever.

-… is a playground for the rich and famous.
+…is a playground for the rich and famous.
 With its near-perfect year-round weather, modern infrastructure and amenities, and proximity to the United States, it's no wonder that the Bahamas is a home away from Hollywood for many celebrities.
-Sean Connery, the original James Bond, lives behind the gates of the exclusive Lyford Cay community on New Providence Island.
+Sean Connery lives behind the gates of the exclusive Lyford Cay community on New Providence Island.
 Johnny Depp owns his own private island in the Exumas, as do Tim McGraw and Faith Hill, David Copperfield, and Nicolas Cage, who also owns a home on Paradise Island.
 Mariah Carey and Nick Cannon got hitched on the grounds of her private Eleuthera estate; the island is also home to Lenny Kravitz, whose mother, actress Roxie Roker, grew up there.

-… is many different destinations.
-The majority of the 5 million tourists who visit the Bahamas each year experience only Nassau, Paradise Island, or perhaps Grand Bahama.
+…is many different destinations.
+The majority of the 4 million tourists who visit the Bahamas each year experience only Nassau, Paradise Island, or perhaps Grand Bahama.
 But with more than 700 islands, there's so much more to see and do.
 Each island offers a different flavor and none of them have the hustle and bustle of big-city life experienced in the capital.
 The farther south you venture, the slower the pace.
 Locals have distinct looks, dialects, and surnames on each island.
-White Americans and British settled in the Abacos and north Eleuthera, and their strong accents—putting an ‘h' where there isn't one and omitting one where there should be—help tell them apart from expats.
+White Americans and British settled in the Abacos and north Eleuthera, and their strong accents—putting an h where there isn't one and omitting one where there should be—help tell them apart from expats.
 Long Island is home to a large "conchy joe" population, white Bahamians who might have had a black great grandpa.
-Tell someone you're a Knowles and they'll want to know if you're a Long Island Knowles or an Eleuthera Knowles as they try to place you.
+Tell someone you're a Knowles and they'll want to know if you're a Long Island Knowles or an Eleuthera Knowles.

-… is getting spruced up.
-After 10 years of temporary tent quarters, the Nassau straw market's $11 million new home is finally underway.
+…is getting spruced up.
+After 10 years of temporary tent quarters, the Nassau straw market's magnificent $11 million new home opened in 2011.
 Bay Street, once Nassau's Madison Avenue, is on the road to recovery after years of neglect.
 The Lynden Pindling International Airport is now a modern gateway that truly welcomes visitors.
-And following a number of false starts, the multibillion dollar Baha Mar transformation of the Cable Beach strip is still chugging along.
+And following a number of false starts, the multibillion-dollar Baha Mar transformation of the Cable Beach strip is well underway.
 As Nassau continues to develop, the Out Islands remain untouched, preserving the quaint nature that attracts adventure travelers each year.

 What We're Talking About